Chart Color Schemes

 Mascot has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects expected to affect this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 35 projects likely to affect the region.
 Notable ones include Mascot Power Supply Project, 350 King Street Business Park Development, 263-273 Coward Street Multi-Level Warehouse Development, and 2 Bourke Street Mixed Use Development.
-The following list details those likely most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.